 If you set them up as the Confederate Army and the Union Army, you have built-in conflict.
 They are two aspects of the same thing, working at cross purposes.
 How well did that work out last time it happened?

-Once again, whether you're a member or an overseer of the IT team, here are the factors that you have to get right in order to be a success:
+Once again, whether you're a member or an overseer of the IT team in Dallas, here are the factors that you have to get right in order to be a success: